Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Great Fire of London ".</h2 head><h3 quote align='center'>"On this day in 1666 the Great Fire of London began accidentally in the house of the king's baker; it burned for four days and destroyed a large part of the city, including Old St. Paul's Cathedral and about 13,000 houses.
-How much do you know about European history?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Viking 2's Mars landing".</h2 head><h3 quote align='center'>"After a nearly yearlong journey, NASA's robotic spacecraft Viking 2 landed on Mars this day in 1976 and began relaying information about the planet's atmosphere and soil as well as colour photographs of the rocky surface.
+Sort fact from fiction in our quiz about space exploration".</h3 quote></h3 OTD